socraticDevBlog/mastodonctl/README.md

 ## Docker containerize your CLI

-if you don't have go or don't want to modify your local machine, you can try out mastodonctl using Docker!
+if you don't have Golang set up on your machine or don't want to modify it, you can try out mastodonctl using Docker!

 build the image locally